-During a visit to London, England, Walter Baumgärtel became aware of a job in a hotel located at the foot of Mount Kilimanjaro in Arusha, Tanzania.
+During a visit to London, England, Walter Baumgärtel became aware of a job in a hotel located at Mount Kilimanjaro in Arusha, Tanzania.

 He returned to Africa in the early 1950s.
-He did not want to work as an employee for someone.
-He came across a partnership opportunity at the Travellers Rest Hotel in Kisoro.
+He did not want to work as an employee for someone, and he came across a partnership opportunity at the Travellers Rest Hotel in Kisoro.
 He subsequently took over and became the sole proprietor of the hotel in 1955.

 The town of Kisoro, then and now, is surrounded by scenic wonders.
-The Virunga Volcanoes included three in Uganda, Lake Mutanda, and the terraced hillsides surrounding the town.
+The Virunga Volcanoes included three in Uganda, Lake Mutanda and the town’s terraced hillsides.

-Walter Baumgärtel faced some challenges making Travellers Rest Hotel into a welcome place, but he did it.
-Visitors began to flock to his establishment that offered a delightful German-style menu.
+Walter Baumgärtel faced some challenges making Travellers Rest Hotel a welcome place, but he did it.
+Visitors began to flock to his establishment, which offered a delightful German-style menu.

 Visitors were not only travelers and occasional tourists but Primate Researchers, Conservationists, and scientists.